Lazy-Jedi/Lazy-Jedi/README.md

 ## Extensions

-Please look at the Extension Examples in the Examples folder.
-The examples will help you understand how to use the Various Extension methods available.
+For Practical examples please look at the Extension Examples in the Examples folder.
+The examples will help you understand how to use the Various Extension methods that are available.

 * GameObject - Activate, Deactivate, Destroy, Clone, GetParent, Parent, etc